 |Æ||It matches any alphabet or digit on the file.|

 6. Once our data region is defined, the next step is to create data fields.
-For that, highlight each field area, right-click and select Add Data Field.
+To do that, you can highlight each field area, right-click and select Add Data Field.

-7. Preview data by clicking on Preview Data icon placed in the toolbar at the top of the designer window.
+8. Preview data by clicking on the Preview Data icon placed in the toolbar at the top of the designer window.